Isn’t World Triathlon Series (WTS) Edmonton for elite athletes or well-seasoned triathletes?

 Are the sprint and standard distance triathlons draft legal in 2020?

 The Sprint distance event is draft legal.
-However, the sprint team replay is not draft legal.
+However, the sprint team relay is not draft legal.

 The Standard distance event is not draft legal.